 - Walking for the day: 21 km, 6 hrs ↑209 m ↓204 m

-- Overnight in Colle Val d’Elsa (Hotel Il Pietreto or similar)
+- Accommodation: hotel in Colle Val d’Elsa (Hotel Il Pietreto or similar)

 From Gracciano cross Pieve a Elsa and meet the ancient Etruscan Thermae (hot pool) of Caldane.
 After reaching Strove and its beautiful Romanesque Church, continue walking along the complex of Abbadia a Isola till you reach the medieval town of Monteriggioni, surrounded by its peculiar crown of towers.